 How Can It Help Substance Abuse Patients?

 CBT has been used with varying amounts of success with substance abuse patients.
 CBT can be extremely helpful to these patients in particular as it makes the person confront their destructive behavior.
-They will end up understanding that their way of thinking that led them to their substance addiction in the first place was not rational, or helpful to them.
+They will end up understanding that their way of thinking led them to their substance addiction in the first place and was not rational, or helpful to them.
 When the patient gets to a point where they can change their thought patterns to more constructive and rational ones, they will be able to apply this in their everyday life scenarios.

 The change in the thought process makes a huge difference to someone with substance abuse whose only thought for so long has been ‘where can I get my next high?’